Kalleh, Isfahan

-Kalleh (كله) is a village in Kuh Dasht Rural District of Neyasar District, Kashan County, Isfahan province, Iran.
+Kalleh (كله) is a village in Kuh Dasht Rural District of Neyasar District in Kashan County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 280 in 97 households.
 The following census in 2011 counted 462 people in 164 households.
 The 2016 census measured the population of the village as 765 people in 274 households.
 It was the most populous village in its rural district.